-Gene ID 3586 Other Names Interleukin-10, IL-10, Cytokine synthesis inhibitory factor, CSIF, IL10 Target Background Interleukin-10 (IL-10), initially known as Cytokine Synthesis Inhibitory Factor (CSIF), belongs to the IL-10 family and shares more than 80% sequence homology with Epstein-Barr Virus protein BCRFI.
-It is produced by many immune cells, such as T-cells, macrophages, mast cells, and dendritic cells.
-It is usually secreted as a homodimer and, upon binding to its receptor, inhibits the synthesis of a number of cytokines, including IFN-gamma, IL-2, IL-3, TNF and GM-CSF produced by activated macrophages and Th2 cells.
-It also displays ability to suppress Antigen-Presenting Cell (APC) function.
+Additional Information Gene ID 16153 Other Names Interleukin-10, IL-10, Cytokine synthesis inhibitory factor, CSIF, Il10, Il-10 Target Background Interleukin-10 (IL-10), initially known as Cytokine Synthesis Inhibitory Factor (CSIF), belongs to the IL-10 family and shares more than 80% sequence homology with the Epstein-Barr Virus protein BCRFI.
+It is produced by many immune cells, such as T-cells, macrophages, mast cells and dendritic cells.
+It is usually secreted as a homodimer and, upon binding to its receptor, inhibits the synthesis of a number of cytokines, including IFN-gamma, IL-2, IL-3, TNF and GM-CSF, by activated macrophages and Th2 cells.
+It also displays the ability to suppress Antigen-Presenting Cell (APC) function.
 The net effect of Interleukin-10 appears to be inhibitory; however, stimulatory effects, such as stimulation of B cell maturation and antibody production, are also reported.

-Name IL10 Function Major immune regulatory cytokine that acts on many cells of the immune system where it has profound anti-inflammatory functions, limiting excessive tissue disruption caused by inflammation.
-Mechanistically, IL10 binds to its heterotetrameric receptor comprising IL10RA and IL10RB leading to JAK1 and STAT2-mediated phosphorylation of STAT3 (PubMed: 16982608).
-In turn, STAT3 translocates to the nucleus where it drives expression of anti-inflammatory mediators (PubMed: 18025162).
-Targets antigen-presenting cells (APCs) such as macrophages and monocytes and inhibits their release of pro- inflammatory cytokines including granulocyte-macrophage colony- stimulating factor /GM-CSF, granulocyte colony-stimulating factor/G- CSF, IL-1 alpha, IL-1 beta, IL-6, IL-8 and TNF-alpha (PubMed: 11564774 , PubMed: 1940799 , PubMed: 7512027).
-Also interferes with antigen presentation by reducing the expression of MHC-class II and co- stimulatory molecules, thereby inhibiting their ability to induce T cell activation (PubMed: 8144879).
-In addition, controls the inflammatory response of macrophages by reprogramming essential metabolic pathways including mTOR signaling (By similarity).
-Cellular Location Secreted.
-Tissue Location Produced by a variety of cell lines, including T- cells, macrophages, mast cells and other cell types
+Protein Information Name II10 Synonyms Il-10 Function Major immune regulatory cytokine that acts on many cells of the immune system where it has profound anti-inflammatory functions, limiting excessive tissue disruption caused by inflammation.
+Mechanistically, IL10 binds to its heterotetrameric receptor comprising IL10RA and IL10RB leading to JAK1 and STAT2-mediated phosphorylation of STAT3.
+In turn, STAT3 translocates to the nucleus where it drives expression of anti-inflammatory mediators.
+Targets antigen-presenting cells (APCs) such as macrophages and monocytes and inhibits their release of pro-inflammatory cytokines including granulocyte-macrophage colony-stimulating factor /GM-CSF, granulocyte colony-stimulating factor/G-CSF, IL-1 alpha, IL-1 beta, IL-6, IL-8 and TNF-alpha.
+Also interferes with antigen presentation by reducing the expression of MHC-class II and co-stimulatory molecules, thereby inhibiting their ability to induce T cell activation (By similarity).
+In addition, controls the inflammatory response of macrophages by reprogramming essential metabolic pathways including mTOR signaling (By similarity) (PubMed:28473584).
+Cellular Location Secreted {ECO:0000250 | UniProtKB:P22301}.
 Please note: All products are 'FOR RESEARCH USE ONLY.
 NOT FOR USE IN DIAGNOSTIC OR THERAPEUTIC PROCEDURES'.